No. 48 Squadron RAF: Second World War

 The squadron reformed on 25 November 1935 at RAF Bicester, and became a General Reconnaissance unit operating Avro Anson aircraft.
+It moved into RAF Coastal Command on 14 July 1936.
 With the outbreak of war in 1939 the squadron was engaged in coastal patrols along the south coast of England.
 In 1941 the squadron re-equipped with Lockheed Hudson aircraft and took on the role of an anti-submarine squadron, patrolling first the North Sea; in December 1942 the squadron moved to RAF Gibraltar to patrol the Mediterranean.

 In 1944 the squadron returned to the UK and was re-equipped with Douglas Dakota aircraft.
 It remained a transport squadron until being disbanded on 16 January 1946.
 During this period it operated from Chittagong, Bengal, India on supply operations in the Irrawaddy valley of Burma.

 Post war

 The squadron reformed again on 15 February 1946 when No. 215 Squadron was renumbered as No. 48.
 The base was at RAF Changi, Singapore, from April 1946 until October 1967.
 It was re-equipped with Vickers Valetta transports in January 1951 and these were replaced by Handley Page Hastings four-engine transport aircraft in June 1957.
-The squadron remained a transport unit for the remainder of its existence, finally being equipped with the turboprop Lockheed C-130 Hercules.
+The squadron remained a transport unit for the remainder of its existence, flying the Hastings until it was replaced with the turboprop Lockheed C-130 Hercules in 1968.
 The squadron returned to the UK on 1 September 1971, continuing to operate the Hercules until disbandment at RAF Lyneham on 7 January 1976.